Search This Blog

 1. I consider the green middle quadrant to be the "Meet the expectations" (like a 3 out of 5).
 These people will be hungry for reward and recognition.
 The responsibility lies with their manager to evaluate (accountability is with the individual) potential versus performance and move them to be a high-performer or star performer.
 Recommendation is always to focus on people skills (high-performer) than strategy skills (star performer)

 2. The lower and top quadrant on the low performance scale indicate process problems in not hiring the right talent or not providing the right environment for them to perform.
 But, if there is a clear people problem (not a team player, performing things that are clearly against the professional code of ethics or demonstrating competence to perform), then, think of eliminating the person but tighten up the processes (never waste a failure).
-If the candidate has high potential but not performing for various HR reasons, then put them on PIP (Performance Improvement Plan) or move them to a better role/department where their potential can be advantageous for them and the organization.
+If the candidate has high potential but is not performing for various HR reasons, then put them on PIP (Performance Improvement Plan) or move them to a better role/department where their potential can be advantageous for them and the organization.

 4. The top quadrant (high performance, high potential) is an efficient leader.
 Now, this is based on competence and capability; therefore, be careful in premature promotion.
-One has to spend time in coaching this individual.
+One has to spend time coaching this individual.

 5. The yellow quadrants require managerial intervention.
 The individual may not be at the level to articulate their career ambitions clearly.
 So, this is where the manager truly shines in bringing them up to the level of competence required.